-7: Ensuring Valid Emission Reduction Claims with a Registry
+8: Ensuring Valid Emission Reduction Claims with a Registry

-Approach: All SAF certificates must be registered in the SAFc Registry or a registry recognized by a CORSIA-approved SCS.
-For details on how the criteria defined in this Framework are operationalized in the context of an independently governed SAF certificate registry, please refer to the draft Sustainable Aviation Fuel Certificate Rulebook (subject to further revision) available here: https://rmi.org/saba/safc-registry/.
+Approach: All SAF certificates must be registered in the SAFc Registry or other SABA-eligible registries listed on the SABA website19.
+The SABA-eligible registry list is subject to be updated on a more frequent basis than the sustainability framework.
+For details on how the criteria defined in this Framework are operationalized in the context of an independently governed SAF certificate registry, please refer to the Sustainable Aviation Fuel Certificate Registry Rulebook (subject to further revision) available here: https://rmi.org/saba/safc-registry/.

 Rationale: SABA's mission to drive the growth of a high-integrity SAF market necessitates transparency and standardization related to the use of SAF certificates.
-Environmental attribute registries support emission reduction claims made by SAFc buyers and incentivize fuel providers to demonstrate environmental integrity via certification.
+Environmental attribute registries support emission reduction claims made by SAF certificate buyers and incentivize fuel providers to demonstrate environmental integrity via certification.